 Saved: I just use this field as a copy/paste area if I see some sentences I want to learn later, after I’m done getting what I want to get out of this particular sentence.

 How to fill out these flashcards quickly

-6. Copy definition, making sure you understand >80% of it [Using Google Translate if necessary]
+6. Copy the definition, making sure you understand >80% of it [using Google Translate if necessary].

 Enjoy what you're reading?